 The MMR system is a post-replicative, single-strand repair mechanism that recognizes and reverses DNA base mismatches and insertions/deletions.
-Compromised MMR results in microsatellite instability and a hypermutator phenotype that has been associated with chemotherapy resistance but immunotherapy sensitivity.
-128 prostate cancer, with more than half of those treated with anti PD-1 therapy responding to treatment having a >50% decline in PSA.129
+Compromised MMR results in MSI and a hypermutator phenotype that Advanced Prostate Cancer has been associated with chemotherapy resistance but immunotherapy sensitivity.137

-In a case series of 1,033 patients with advanced prostate cancer 3.1% had a microsatellite instability-high (MSI-H)/mismatch repair deficient (dMMR)
+In a case series of 1,033 patients with advanced prostate cancer 3.1% had an MSI-H/mismatch repair deficient (dMMR) prostate cancer, with more than half of those treated with anti PD-1 therapy responding to treatment having a >50% decline in PSA.138

-Until recently assessment of MSI status was a tissue based assay and is still optimally done with archival or fresh tissue.
+Until recently assessment of MSI status was a tissuebased assay and is still optimally done with archival or fresh tissue.
 Recent evidence suggests that cell-free DNA sequencing methods may allow MSI status to be determined with liquid biopsies.

-In May 2017, the FDA approved pembrolizumab for patients with any metastatic, MSI-H or dMMR histology that have progressed following prior treatment and who have no satisfactory alternative treatment options.
-130
+In May 2017, the FDA approved pembrolizumab for patients with any metastatic MSI-H or dMMR histology that have progressed following prior treatment, and who have no satisfactory alternative treatment options.139